osemwengiearit/alx-project-0x05-setup/README.md

 # alx-project-0x05-setup

-HookMastery: Unleashing the Power of React Hooks.
+This project focuses on building an AI-powered image generation app using Next.js, TypeScript, Tailwind CSS, and React Hooks.